auth0/docs/articles/connections/enterprise/saml.md

 When providing the URL, content is downloaded only once; the connection will not automatically reconfigure if the content of the URL changes in the future.

 ## Specify a custom Entity ID
-By default, the connection will expect the SAML IdP to return an Entity ID (or Audience) in the SAML assertion as `urn:auth0:YOUR_TENANT:YOUR_CONNECTION_NAME.` In some use cases, you can set your own custom Entity ID value using the Management API.
+By default, the connection will expect the SAML IdP to return an Entity ID (or Audience) in the SAML assertion as `urn:auth0:YOUR_TENANT:YOUR_CONNECTION_NAME.` In some use cases, you might need to set your own custom Entity ID value using the Management API.
 You can set the `connection.options.entityID` property when the connection is first created or by updating an existing connection.

 The JSON example below can be used to create a new SAML connection using the SAML IdP’s metadata URL while also specifying a custom Entity ID.
 The Entity ID is still unique as it is created using the name of the connection.